-- Adult Education classes that teach sustainable gardening techniques for home landscapes and orchards, including in-depth classes on vegetable gardening.
+- Adult Education classes that teach sustainable gardening techniques for home landscapes and orchards.
+These, include in-depth classes on vegetable gardening.

-- School garden support: UC Master Gardeners offer advice on gardening basics, training for adult volunteers, one time children's classes, or a school assembly presentation.
+- School garden support: we offer advice to support school gardens and classes.
+This includes gardening basics, training for adult volunteers, and children's classes.

-- The monthly radio Old Time Farm and Garden Show features UC Master Gardeners and guests discussion urban farming and gardening in Santa Clara Valley.
+- The monthly radio Old Time Farm and Garden Show features UC Master Gardeners and guests discussing urban farming and gardening in Santa Clara Valley.

-- Our annual Spring Garden Market and Fall Garden Markets offer seedlings for sale as well as provide talks, horticultural information and one-on-one interaction with UC Master Gardeners.
+- Our annual Spring Garden Market and Fall Garden Markets offer seedlings for sale.
+They also feature talks, horticultural information and one-on-one interaction with UC Master Gardeners.

 The UC Santa Clara Master Gardener program was started in 1982, just a year after the first programs were established in California.
 Visit the UC History page for more information.